phil-opp/blog_os/posts/2015-11-15-allocating-frames.md

 [WolframAlpha]: http://www.wolframalpha.com/input/?i=%2832605+*+4096%29+bytes+in+MiB

 ## What's next?
 The next post will be about paging again.
-But this time we will use the frame allocator to create a safe rust module that allows us to switch page tables and map pages.
-Then we will use this module and the information from the  ELF sections tag to remap the kernel correctly.
+We will use the frame allocator to create a safe module that allows us to switch page tables and map pages.
+Then we will use this module and the information from the  Elf-sections tag to remap the kernel correctly.

 ## Recommended Posts
 Eric Kidd started the [Bare Metal Rust] series last week.
 Like this post, it builds upon the code from [Printing to Screen], but tries to support keyboard input instead of wrestling through memory management details ;).